Tax Forms for Expats in Groningen β€” Dutch M-form & Refund Guide

 You need your jaaropgave (from each employer in Groningen), BSN, Dutch IBAN, and dates of residence in the Netherlands.
 For property owners: mortgage statement.
 For freelancers: income and expense records.
 Benefitly tells you exactly what to prepare based on your situation.

 Yes.
 Benefitly files belastingaangifte for expats in Groningen using official Dutch power of attorney.
 We handle the full process β€” document review, filing, and follow-up β€” in English, Spanish, or Polish.
 Cost from €89 per year.
-Most clients recover this within 1 month of their refund.
+Any refund amount and timing depend on the official assessment.

-Get your Dutch tax refund in Groningen β€” no DigiD needed
+Check your Dutch tax refund route in Groningen β€” no DigiD password sharing

 We speak English, Spanish, and Polish.
-No DigiD needed.
+No DigiD password sharing.